-Whether by sea or by land, check out Sir John’s Public House downtown for dinner or for something totally unique, the Battery Bistro, situated on a high terrace at Old Fort Henry, with a magnificent overlook of Kingston and the St. Lawrence River.
+Whether by sea or by land, check out Sir John’s Public House downtown for dinner.
+Or for something totally unique, the Battery Bistro, situated on a high terrace at Old Fort Henry.
+It offers a magnificent overlook of Kingston and the St. Lawrence River.

-If I haven’t listed enough great reasons that Kingston is a great Sea Doo tour and recreational boating destination, here’s a biggie for me: Kingston is home to the world’s best ice cream at the White Mountain Ice Cream store located across the street from Confederation Basin.
+If I haven’t listed enough great reasons that Kingston is a great Sea Doo tour and recreational boating destination, here’s a biggie for me.
+Kingston is home to the world’s best ice cream at the White Mountain Ice Cream store.
+It’s located across the street from Confederation Basin.
 Nothing like a scrumptious cold cone on a hot, day of Sea Doo riding!